CZ-NIC/fred-transproc/README.rst

 There is a configuration file for transproc, see example transproc.conf in repository.
 The configuration file is searched in /etc/fred directory by default.
-It is possible to specify its location on command line.
+It is possible to specify its location in command line.